tracim/tracim/backend/doc/api.md

-# How to interact with tracim API
+# Using the Tracim API

 Tracim is based on a REST/JSON api; 100% of the features should be available through the REST API.

 The API documentation is available on your running server at: `(tracim_backend_url)/api/v2/doc/`

-For example, if you run tracim in local with the default config, you can visit `http://localhost:6543/api/v2/doc/`
+For example, if you run Tracim locally with the default configuration, you can visit `http://localhost:6543/api/v2/doc/`

-We explain here 2 general subjects of the API : authentication and error reporting.
+Here, we explain two general topics of the API: authentication and error reporting.

 Note: most of these endpoints require to be authenticated.

 ## Authentication

-There are several authentication mecanisms in tracim as you can see in [setting documentation](setting.md).
+There are several authentication mechanisms in Tracim, as you can see in the [setting documentation](setting.md).
-Each one is best for a specific usage :
+Each one is best suited for a specific usage:

-- `Basic-Auth` if you want to communicate easily as a tracim user.
+- `Basic-Auth` if you want to communicate easily as a Tracim user.
-- `Api-Key` if you are administrator and you want to create daemon, gateways between applications... note that you will get full access to tracim data: be careful!
+- `Api-Key` if you are administrator and you want to create daemon, gateways between applications... note that you will get full access to Tracim data: be careful!
 - `Cookie` if you work with a frontend (ui/) and don't want to store credentials for security reasons (use `/api/v2/auth/login` to log in).

 Examples will be given based on the use of [httpie](https://httpie.org/).